 Playground Project Planning 101

-Planning a playground project is a multi-faceted process, with lots of different options that need to be considered and evaluated before implementing.
-If you want a play area that will stand the test of time, be a safe and inclusive play space for all, and not cost the earth too, you need to plan ahead with a lot of care and consideration.
-If you’re looking for advice on how to do this, keep on reading.
-The team here at PlaySmart have identified a few key factors that should be included when planning out your playground:
+Planning a playground project is a multi-faceted process.
+There are lots of different options that need to be considered and evaluated before implementation.
+If you want a play area that will stand the test of time, be a safe and inclusive play space for all, and not cost the earth, you need to plan ahead carefully!

 1: Budget